michaelhelvey/lilfuture/README.md

 ## Getting Started

-At the time of writing, there is still a lot of work to do, but you can see the very basics of the runtime by running `cargo run --example timer` on a mac.
+There are a few basic examples of the runtime in action, which you can run via `cargo run --example <example>`.

+Note that the `io` module is very rough, and is really only intended to be good enough to get the echo server example working: writing a real-world async networking library was totally out of scope for this project.